barryclark/jekyll-now/_posts/2023-12-03-Reinventing-The-Wheel-~-Bootloader-part-1.md

 Here we also compose the GDT descriptor.
 The GDT descriptor is made up of two components: size and start address.
 We can calculate size with a little address(label) arithmetic and the start address we defined with a label we saw above.
 Below this we define some constants that we will use for FAR addressing(https://en.wikipedia.org/wiki/Far_pointer) which will immediately come in handy.

 ![]({{site.baseurl}}/images/wheel_bootloader_gdt_descriptor.PNG)

+Now that we have set CR0.PE to 1, we want to ensure that protected mode is actually enabled.
+Think about what has to occur for an instruction to be executed.
+The instruction must be fetched, the operand must be fetched, the instruction must be decoded, the steps(may be more than 1) to actually execute the instruction must be done, and finally the result is written.
+To take advantage the various steps that take place in a single instruction modern CPUs use instruction pipelining.
+Instruction pipelining allows for a certain amount of instruction level parallelism(ILP) and increases instructions per cycle(IPC).
+The instructions we issued to enable protected mode may be anywhere in the fetch/decode/execute cycle and may not actually be all the way executed, there is no guarantee.
+To ensure that we are for sure in protected mode we will issue a FAR jump, which on x86 will always flush the CPU pipeline.